nobuyuki83/delfem2/readme.md

 ```

-Installation may fails because the necessary OpenGL packages are missing.
-Run following commanad for Ubuntu.
+The installation fails if OpenGL packages are missing.
+Install them with following commanad for Ubuntu.

 ```
 sudo apt-get install freeglut3-dev libglfw3-dev libglew-dev